 Nissin Fine Mode Kosansui keiryu rods are similar to the Nissin 2Way 450ZX rods but they do not zoom.
 That makes them simpler - and less expensive.
 It also makes them a lot of rod for the money.

 Like nearly all other Nissin rod models, they come in a wide range of lengths and stiffnesses.
-Currently, I have three in stock, the 390 the 450 (soft) and a new arrival, the 320.
 For rods of the 450 length (or longer) the Fine Mode Kosansui comes in a range of stiffnesses.
 For rods of 390 and shorter, it only comes in stiff.

 "Stiff" is relative, though, and is more of a relationship between the softer tip sections and the stiffer mid and butt sections.
 I might have been better off to just accept the Google translation of the Japanese notation 硬調.
 Google translates that as "high contrast" and that is actually a fair description in that there is a high contrast between the stiffer mid and butt sections and the softer tip sections.